cloudmesh-community/fa19-516-147/project/reportcloudai.md

 ### Microsoft Azure Machine Learning Studio

 This is UI based environment to develop machine learning application with no or low use of code.
+Azure Studio has a drag and drop UI feature to help user to built machine learning application without getting into coding complexity.

 ### Azure Machine Learning SDK for Python